OutroNinja/OutroNinja/README.md

   A multipurpose bot that contains some cool features, created by a beginner!

 - 📗 [***MitsuBot/SakuraPermissions***](https://github.com/MitsuBot/Mitsu) <br/>
-  Discordjs v14 whitelist, translated to Brazilian Portuguese
+  Discordjs v14 permissions list, translated to Brazilian Portuguese

 <br/><br/>